dhcai21/RVHaplo/README.md

 `-wc | --weight_cluster`

 Minimum weights between clusters in the hierarchical clustering.
+If your data has many haplotypes or the haplotypes are highly similar, I would suggest using a higher weight, e.g., 0.9.

 `-sp  | --start_pos`